cburdine/materials-ml-workshop/MaterialsML/supervised_learning/basic_models.md

 ## The Nearest Neighbor Model

 Before trying other models, it may help to see what kind of accuracy can be attained by a _nearest neighbor classification model_.
-As the name suggests, a nearest neighbor classification model predicts the class of an unseen normalized data point $\mathbf{z}$ to be the majority class in the set of $k$ normalized data points in the training set that are nearest to $\mathbf{z}$.
+As the name suggests, a nearest neighbor classification model predicts the class of an unseen standardized data point $\mathbf{z}$ to be the majority class in the set of $k$ standardized data points in the training set that are nearest to $\mathbf{z}$.
 By "nearest", we refer to the point with the smallest Euclidean distance:

 $$d(\mathbf{z},\mathbf{z}') = \lVert \mathbf{z} - \mathbf{z}' \rVert$$